Christian Klein: Career

 Klein started his career at SAP in 1999 as a student.
-Since October 11, 2019, Christian Klein and Jennifer Morgan were Co-CEOs of SAP SE.
-On April 30, 2020, Jennifer Morgan stepped down from her position as co-CEO, leaving Klein as sole CEO.
+Since October 2019, both Christian Klein and Jennifer Morgan were co-CEOs of SAP SE.
+However on April 30, 2020, Morgan stepped down from her position as co-CEO, leaving Klein as sole CEO.
+In 2024, SAP’s board extended Klein’s contract for a further three years to the end of 2028.

-Klein is Chief Executive Officer, Chief Operating Officer and member of the Executive Board of SAP SE.
+Klein is also a member of the Executive Board of SAP.

-Personal life

-Klein is a soccer fan and is an avid supporter of Ajax, Borussia Dortmund, Manchester City and FC Barcelona.